yuku/textcomplete/doc/how_to_use.md

 var contextFunc = function (text) { return text.toLowerCase(); };
 ```

 The `searchFunc` MUST be a Function which gets two arguments, `term` and `callback`.
+It MAY have the third argument `match` which is the result of regexp matching.
 It MUST invoke `callback` with an Array.
 It is guaranteed that the function will be invoked exclusively even though it contains async call.

 If you want to execute `callback` multiple times per a search, you SHOULD give `true` to the second argument while additional execution remains.
 This is useful to use data located at both local and remote.
 Note that you MUST invoke `callback` without truthy second argument at least once per a search.